 To ensure the integrity of the blind peer-review process for submission to this journal, every effort should be made to prevent the identities of authors and reviewers from being known to each other.
 This requires authors, editors, and reviewers (who upload documents as part of their review) to take the following steps to delete or remove identities from their text and the document properties.
 Please ensure that:

-With PDFs, the author’s name should also be removed from Document Properties found under File on Adobe Acrobat’s main menu.
+• With PDFs, all users’ names should be removed from Document Properties, found under File on Adobe Acrobat’s main menu.

 Publication Agreement

-Submitting manuscripts to BC Studies implies the author’s commitment to publish in this journal.
-Authors of articles, reviews, and other materials accepted for publication in BC Studies are required to sign a Publication Agreement that formally assigns to the journal all rights in their work.
-The Publication Agreement also stipulates that only original articles will be accepted for publication and that neither the article submitted nor a version of it has been published, nor is being considered for publication elsewhere.
+Making a submission to BC Studies implies a commitment to publish in this journal.
+Authors and/or creators of submissions, reviews, and other materials accepted for publication in BC Studies are required to sign a Publication Agreement that formally assigns to the journal all rights in their work.
+The Publication Agreement also stipulates that only original submissions will be accepted for publication and that neither the submission, nor a version of it, has been published or is being considered for publication elsewhere.

 Style and format

-Text and reference style should follow The Chicago Manual of Style (CMS) 18th Edition or online version.
+Text and reference style should follow The Chicago Manual of Style (CMS), 18th edition.
 The following examples are provided to illustrate general rules.
 Please consult CMS for more detailed information and/or for instances not described below.

 Spelling

-• Please consult the Canadian Oxford Dictionary (Second Edition, 2004) to confirm correct spellings.
+• Please consult the Canadian Oxford Dictionary (2nd edition, 2004) to confirm correct spellings.
 If the dictionary recognizes alternative spellings, the first one listed is preferred.

 • Possessives in last names ending in “s” must follow CMS: James’s, Hughes’s, etc.